-- 5.1.1.
-A quality assurance program is required to assure that subsequent bench, swab, plunger, and dispenser cans produced by the manufacturer shall present the same quality and reliability as the specific bench swab, plunger, and dispenser can(s) examined.
-Design quality, conformance to design, and performance are the areas of primary concern. - Design quality is determined during the examination and tests and may be documented in the Approval Report. - Continued conformance to this Standard is verified by the Surveillance Audit. - Quality of performance is determined by field performance and by periodic re-examination and testing. - 5.1.2.
-The manufacturer shall demonstrate a quality assurance program which specifies controls for at least the following areas: - existence of corporate quality assurance guidelines; - incoming quality assurance, including testing; - in process quality assurance, including testing; - final inspection and tests; - equipment calibration; - drawing and change control; - packaging and shipping; and - handling and disposition of non-conforming materials. - 5.1.3.
-Documentation/Manual
+- 5.1.1 A quality assurance program is required to assure that subsequent systems produced by the manufacturer shall present the same quality and reliability as the specific system(s) examined.
+Design quality, conformance to design, and performance are the areas of primary concern. - Design quality is determined during the examination and tests and may be documented in the certification report. - Continued conformance to this standard is verified by the certifier's surveillance program. - Quality of performance is determined by field performance and by periodic re-examination and testing. - 5.1.2 The manufacturer shall demonstrate a quality assurance program, which specifies controls for at least the following areas: - existence of corporate quality assurance guidelines; - incoming quality assurance, including testing; - in-process quality assurance, including testing; - final inspection and tests; - equipment calibration; - drawing and change control; - packaging and shipping; and - handling and disposition of nonconforming materials.

+5.1.3 Documentation/Manual